Skojar/syuzhet_squad/what_you_need.md

 * **destiny tokens**: Something like poker chips works well.
 You will need maybe a couple dozen total.
 * **experience tokens**: Something small like stones or pennies.
 You are likely to need about a half-score per player.

-With the exception of the **presence markers**, these should be set aside to be put into and removed from play as needed.
+With the exception of the **presence markers**, these should be set aside to be put into and removed from play as needed, perhaps in bowls or similar shallow containers.

 ### Table setup
 The play area should be divided into three distinct areas.
 Two in the center are referred to as the **on-screen** area and the **staged** area.
 Around these, each player should have a space for her **player character** card and any **complication**s and **hurdle**s.
 These spaces are collectively referred to as the **away** area.